rodemann/rodemann.github.io/index.md

 Hi there! :wave: <br>

-I am a final year PhD Candidate supervised by Thomas Augustin at the [Department of Statistics](https://www.statistik.uni-muenchen.de/index.html) at Ludwig-Maximilians-Universität (LMU) Munich.
+I am a final year PhD Candidate supervised by Professor Thomas Augustin at the [Department of Statistics](https://www.statistik.uni-muenchen.de/index.html) at Ludwig-Maximilians-Universität (LMU) Munich.

 My [research](https://rodemann.github.io/_pages/research/) revolves around optimization, online learning, and decision theory.
 I try to render such methods more reliable by representing the involved uncertainties, heavily relying on [imprecise probabilities](https://sipta.org/).
 I am also interested in interpretable machine learning and anything Bayesian.
 My research has been published in Q1 journals (Machine Learning, Knowledge-Based Systems) and A*/A conferences (NeurIPS, ICLR, UAI, EMNLP).

 I enjoy teaching a lot and [teach several (under)graduate classes](https://rodemann.github.io/_pages/teaching/) at our department and co-supervise bachelor and master theses.
 Potential thesis topics under my supervision can be found [here](https://rodemann.github.io/_pages/teaching/).

 I am part of the [the Graduate Center of the Bavarian Research Institute for Digital Transformation (bidt)](https://en.bidt.digital/person/julian-rodemann) within the Bavarian Academy of Sciences (BAS).
-The graduate center is a great place to learn about the many aspects of a digital world that are beyond my own research.
-My research is further supported by the Federal Statistical Office of Germany within the cooperation “Machine Learning in Official Statistics”.
+The graduate center is a great place to learn about the many facets of the digital world that are beyond my own research.
+Moreover, I am supported by the mentoring program of the Faculty of Mathematics, Computer Science and Statistics at LMU Munich.
+My mentor is [Professor Konstantinos Panagiotou](https://www.mathematik.uni-muenchen.de/~kpanagio/).
+Parts of my research are further funded by the Federal Statistical Office of Germany within the cooperation project “Machine Learning in Official Statistics”.

 ---